Family Tree Researcher

 Apronman: a mechanic, the term may have been related to the mechanic wearing a protective apron whilst working.

-Aquavita Seller: sold alcohol (nothing to do with the league of gentlemen!).
+Aquavita Seller: sold alcoholic drinks (nothing to do with the league of gentlemen!).

 This dictionary is my own work, and copyright Jane Hewitt.
 I sometimes find unauthorised (i.e. stolen) copies of my website content appearing on other people's websites.
 If you should read a group of identical glossary definitions elsewhere on the web, consider whether such sites are reputable or not.